Olivia Falconeri: 2009–2010

 Olivia begins a relationship with Johnny Zacchara in May 2009, after the two meet while both out for drinks at Jake's, the local bar.
 Due to the large age gap between the two, they receive much criticism from those around Port Charles.
 Despite the disapproval from Sonny and Johnny's older sister Claudia, the two continue to see one another.
 Soon after, Dante arrives in town, claiming to be around to visit and keep and eye on his Ma.
 Olivia eventually discovers he is working for Sonny under an alias.
 Despite his marriage to Claudia, Sonny begins confessing his love to Olivia, saying he wants to be with her, not his wife.
 Olivia rejects him, stating he is a married man and should be with Claudia.
 Olivia, worried for her son's safety, and for the secret of his father's identity to stay hidden, tries to get Dante off the case against Sonny.
 An argument between Olivia and Dante that ends up being overheard by Claudia leads to discover Olivia's secret; that she is Dante's mother and he is not as loyal to Sonny as he appears.
 Claudia holds this over Olivia's head, threatening to blow everything up unless Olivia breaks up with Johnny.
 Olivia, desperately wanting to protect her son, tells Johnny she still loves Sonny and that's why she's breaking up with him.
 Johnny does not believe Olivia's reasoning and assumes his sister is behind her suddenly pushing him away.
 He later tells Olivia he wants to keep seeing her, but they should keep it a secret.
-Claudia finds out and in retaliation, tells Olivia she's going to sleep with Dante.
+Claudia finds out and in retaliation, tells Olivia she's going to have sex with Dante.
 Olivia goes to Sonny to tell him the truth, not wanting things to escalate.
 Sonny, tired of the constant battle between Olivia and Claudia, does not wait to hear what Olivia has to say.
 Michael walks in, overhearing the conversation, and tells Olivia to back off.
 Olivia tells Sonny he should be proud for having a son who stands up for him.